 Whether you’re looking for a remote and rustic experience or something a little more developed, there’s sure to be a perfect spot for you.
 Just be sure to get a permit before setting up camp and follow all.
 Leave No Trace principles to help keep this special place clean and beautiful.
 Camping is a great alternative for Airbnb.

-Do I need to Make Resversations for camping in Big Sur
+Do I need to Make Reservations for camping in Big Sur

-There are four campgrounds in Big Sur with first-come-first-serve sites.
+There are four campgrounds in Big Sur with first-come-first-serve sites, but there are also some great glamping in Big Sur. .
 These are Pfeiffer Falls and Julia Pfeiffer Burns State Park; Limekiln State Park and Andrew Molera State Park.

 All other campgrounds require reservations.
 Including: Garrapata Beach Campground, Kirk Creek Campground, Kirk Creek Group Campground.

-As well as, Pico Blanco Campground (no RVs), Salmon Creek Beach (no RVs), Sunset Campground, Sykes Hot Springs Campground
+As well as, Pico Blanco Campground (no RVs), Salmon Creek Beach (no RVs), Sunset Campground, Sykes Hot Springs Campground.
+Popular campsites book out months in advance so make sure to get those spots.
+I mean, we all want the campground with hot showers!

 The Best Big Sur Campgrounds